FACT – Exams suck. And they’re stressful.

 But… they’re over now.
 You can relax.

-Stress is hard on our bodies or our minds.
+Stress is hard on our bodies as well as our minds.
 That’s why it’s so important that once stressful situations are over, you learn to decompress, shrug it off, and move on.

 Which is not as easy as it sounds.
 Here’s our top tips for your post-exam recovery:

 1. Box it (or bin it)

 The physical act of removing all the study paraphernalia that’s been clogging up your desk, bag, school locker and life in general, will make it seem real.
 Exams are done (for now anyway).

 All those text books, notes and revision notes – be gone.

 2. Let it all out